wormi4ok/evernote2md/README.md

 evernote2md [input] [outputDir]
 ```

 If outputDir is not specified, `./notes` is used.
+Use optional `--folders` flag to put every note in a separate folder.

 #### With docker